-In 2018, our award-winning research showed that writing and reading memories can make you feel happier and less lonely.
-That’s why we made this company -- to help you see how your story fits into the world.
+In 2018, our award-winning research showed that creating and (re)visiting memories can make you feel happier, less lonely, more connected to the world, and better understood.
+That’s why we made this company -- to highlight the humans behind the histories, to immortalize special moments, and to help you see how your story fits into the world.
 Because every day, we dream about living in a world where everyone feels loved, understood, and welcome.

 Shriya Sekhsaria ’18 used her lifelong interest in collecting memories as inspiration for her senior thesis.
 This summer, she took that interest a step further by turning her thesis into a startup company called Lumhaa with the help of the Keller Center.

 Imagine being able to store and share some of the unforgettable incidents in your life.
 Well, people maintain diaries, to jot down some important and unforgettable happenings in their life.
 But even their near and dear ones won’t get to see these pages because a diary is considered very personal.

 Coimbatore: Memories are something everyone is fond of.
 It brings back those happy memories making us feel more energetic especially in times of loneliness.Keeping this in mind, Lumhaa, a Unique website & Mobile application was launched by Shriya Sekhsaria to help people cherish their best memories.

 Meet Lumhaa founder and CEO Shriya Sekhsaria '18, currently in the Keller Center's eLab Summer Accelerator.
 Shriya graduated summa cum laude, Phi Beta Kappa, in June with degree in Psychology and certificates in entrepreneurship, European cultural studies, and finance.

 Shriya was 5 and had started collecting memories from strangers.
 She wrote them all in a little book she called “The Orphant Girl”.
 She had to stop soon though, because her family was sure this activity would get her kidnapped.